 The causes of pedophilia (and other paraphilias) are not known.
 There is some evidence that pedophilia may run in families, though it is unclear whether this stems from genetics or learned behavior.

 Individuals may become aware of their sexual interest in children around the time of puberty.
-Pedophilia may be a lifelong condition, but pedophilic disorder includes elements that may change over time (distress, psychosocial impairment, tendency to act on urges).
+Pedophilia may be a lifelong condition, but pedophilic disorder includes elements that can change over time, including distress, psychosocial impairment, and an individual's tendency to act on urges.

-Research suggests that cognitive-behavioral models are effective in treating people with pedophilic disorder.
-Such models may include aversive conditioning, confrontation of cognitive distortions, victim empathy (show videos of consequences to victims), assertiveness training (social skills training, time management, structure), relapse prevention (identifying antecedents to the behavior [high-risk situations] and how to disrupt antecedents), surveillance systems (family associates who help monitor patient behavior) and lifelong maintenance.
+For people with pedophilic disorder who do seek help, research suggests that cognitive-behavioral treatment models may be effective.
+Such models may include aversive conditioning, confrontation of cognitive distortions, building victim empathy (such as by showing videos of consequences to victims), assertiveness training (social skills training, time management, structure), relapse prevention (identifying antecedents to the behavior [high-risk situations] and how to disrupt antecedents), surveillance systems (family associates who help monitor patient behavior), and lifelong maintenance.

-The prognosis for pedophilia is difficult to determine.
-For pedophiles, these longstanding sexual fantasies about children can be very difficult to change.
-The practitioner can attempt to reduce the intensity of pedophiliac fantasies and develop coping strategies for the patient, but the individual must be willing to recognize that a problem exists and be willing to participate in treatment for it to succeed.
-Dynamic psychotherapy, behavioral techniques, chemical approaches, and surgical interventions yield mixed results.
-Lifelong maintenance may be a pragmatic and realistic approach.
+The prognosis for reducing pedophilic desire is difficult to determine, as longstanding sexual fantasies about children can be difficult to change.
+A practitioner can attempt to reduce the intensity of fantasies and help a patient develop coping strategies, but the individual must be willing to recognize that a problem exists and be willing to participate in treatment for it to have a chance to succeed.
+Dynamic psychotherapy, behavioral techniques, chemical approaches, and even surgical interventions deliver mixed results.
+Lifelong maintenance may be the most pragmatic and realistic approach.